dfinity/interface-spec/spec/_attachments/interface-spec-changelog.md

 ## Changelog {#changelog}

 ### ∞ (unreleased)
+* Add API boundary nodes into the certified state tree and new HTTP endpoints for retrieving them.
 * The maximum length of a nonce in an ingress message is 32 bytes.
 * Update specification of responses from the endpoint `/api/v2/status`.
 * Stop canister calls might be rejected upon timeout.